peak-gao/code-notes/README.md

 A very thin list of stuff for quick referencing.
 Much more thin than mini-notes

 ### *mini-1 notes format*
-Reading the `-notes` which is a gigantic dump of good "stuff" is overwhelming.
+Reading the plain `[topic]-notes` which is a gigantic dump of good "stuff" is overwhelming.
 Start with these after the cheat-sheet(s) for each topic.

 - **Topic Header**
     - Definition